Mixed-Integer Optimization with Constraint Learning: Embedding predictive models

 If the decision tree provides our only learned constraint, we can decompose the problem into multiple separate MIOs, one per feasible leaf.
 The conceptual model for the subproblem of leaf $i$ then becomes

 where the learned constraints for leaf $i$'s subproblem are implicitly represented by the polyhedron $\mathcal{P}_i$.
 These subproblems can be solved in parallel, and the minimum across all subproblems is obtained as the optimal solution.
 Furthermore, if all decision variables $\bm{x}$ are continuous, these subproblems are linear optimization problems (LOs), which can provide substantial computational gains.
-This is explored further in Appendix~\ref{appendix:mio_vs_lo}.
+This is explored further in Appendix~\ref{appendix:dt}.

 In the more general setting where the decision tree forms one of many constraints, or we are interested in varying the $\tau$ limit within the model, we can directly embed the model into a larger MIO.
 We add binary variables representing each leaf, and set $y$ to the predicted value of the assigned leaf.
 An observation can only be assigned to a leaf, if it obeys all of its constraints; the structure of the tree guarantees that exactly one path will be fully satisfied, and thus, the leaf assignment is uniquely determined.
 A solution belonging to $\mathcal{P}_3$ will inherit $y = p_3$.
 Then, $y$ can be used in a constraint or objective.
+The full formulation for the embedded decision tree is included in Appendix~\ref{appendix:dt}.
+This formulation is similar to the proposal in~\citet{Verwer2017}.
+Both approaches have their own merits: while the Verwer formulation includes fewer constraints in the general case, our formulation is more efficient in the case where the problem can be decomposed into individual subproblems (as described above).

-The full formulation for the embedded decision tree is included in Appendix~\ref{appendix:dt}. \\ \paragraph{Ensemble Methods.} Ensemble methods, such as random forests (RF) and gradient-boosting machines (GBM) consist of many decision trees that are aggregated to obtain a single prediction for a given observation.
+\paragraph{Ensemble Methods.} Ensemble methods, such as random forests (RF) and gradient-boosting machines (GBM) consist of many decision trees that are aggregated to obtain a single prediction for a given observation.
 These models can thus be implemented by embedding many ``sub-models''~\citep{Breiman2001}.
 Suppose we have a forest with $P$ trees.
 Each tree can be embedded as a single decision tree (see previous paragraph) with the constraints from Appendix~\ref{appendix:dt}, which yields a predicted value $y_i$.

 RF models typically generate predictions by taking the average of the predictions from the individual trees: This can then be used as a term in the objective, or constrained by an upper bound as $y \leq \tau$; this can be done equivalently for a lower bound.
 In the classification setting, the prediction averages the probabilities returned by each model ($y_i \in [0,1]$), which can likewise be constrained or optimized.